cbaruselli/aminoacid/README.md

 ## 🛠️ Requirements

-The package runs with different other packages to function properly.
-The file "requirements.txt" has been used to prevent compatibility issues.

-To install the packages in "requirements.txt", use the following commands:
+The package requires other dependencies to run.
+The file "requirements.txt" lists all dependencies at the specific version we used.
+The package installation (previous section) should install the requirements properly.
+In case it failed or you want to install them separatly, use the following command:

 ```
 pip install -r requirements.txt